WHY ADDICTION TREATMENT DOESN’T WORK

 In precisely the same ways that abdication of critical thought, professional responsibility to do no harm, and of evidential and ethical reasoning led to creation by the medical industry of the predictable, avoidable, and lethal Opioid Crisis, TAU for problem substance use in the U.S. has been driven by fabricated “knowledge” and evidence-free medical understanding that predicts failed treatment outcomes and harm.

-As summarized in a previous post – A runaway national substance use problem is not just worsening, but is a recognized crisis and epidemic that:
+As summarized in this post – A runaway national substance use problem is not just worsening, but is a recognized crisis and epidemic that:

 Impacts children as well as adults